anand4472/intelchain/scripts/package/readme.md

 * `systemctl status intelchain` to check status of node

 # Change node configuration
 The node configuration file is in `/etc/intelchain/intelchain.conf`.
-Please edit the file as you needed.
+Please edit the file as you need.
 ```bash
 sudo vim /etc/intelchain/intelchain.conf
 ```